Understanding the Power BI service administrator role

-The Power BI Service Administrator role can be assigned to users who should have access to the Power BI Admin Portal without also granting them other Office 365 administrative access.
-For example, the Global Admin role.
-It is meant for those tasked with administering Power BI for their organization.
+The Power BI service administrator role can be assigned to users who need access to the Power BI Admin portal without also granting those users complete Office 365 administrative access.

-Office 365 user admins can assign users to be Power BI admins within the Office 365 Admin center, or via PowerShell script.
-Once a user is assigned, they'll be able to access the Power BI admin portal.
-There, they will have access to tenant-wide usage metrics, and can control tenant-wide usage of Power BI features.
+Office 365 user management administrators assign users to the Power BI service administrator role in the Microsoft 365 admin center, or by using a PowerShell script.
+Once a user is assigned, they can access the Power BI admin portal.
+There, they have access to tenant-wide usage metrics, and can control tenant-wide usage of Power BI features.

-To assign users to the Power BI Administrator role within the Office 365 Admin Center, you can do the following.
+To assign users to the Power BI admin role in the Microsoft 365 admin center, follow these steps.

-Browse to the Office 365 Admin Center and select Users > Active Users.
+In the Microsoft 365 admin center, select Users > Active Users.

 Select the user that you want to assign the role to.